jaspector

 Foundation inspections scheduled a.m./p.m. format

-Typical inspection sequence: Typical residential/commercial sequence: Foundation (before pour), Framing (before insulation/drywall), MEP rough-in (mechanical, electrical, plumbing before closing walls), Insulation, Final inspection (green-tag), Certificate of Occupancy inspection (commercial/non-residential)
+Typical sequence: Typical residential/commercial sequence: Foundation (before pour), Framing (before insulation/drywall), MEP rough-in (mechanical, electrical, plumbing before closing walls), Insulation, Final inspection (green-tag), Certificate of Occupancy inspection (commercial/non-residential)

-Do I need a building permit in Garland, TX?
+01 Do I need a building permit in Garland, TX?

 A building permit is required for any new construction, addition, repair, alteration, demolition, electrical, plumbing, mechanical, roofing, fencing, swimming pools, carports, patio covers, retaining walls, foundation repair, signs, driveways/sidewalks, and alarm systems within Garland (per Chapter 30 of Garland City Code).

-How much does a building permit cost in Garland, TX?
+02 How much does a building permit cost in Garland, TX?

+Building permit fees in Garland, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $140 (remodel/interior completion/shell building/canopy minimum).
 Fees are calculated as: $4.50 per $1,000 of construction valuation; minimum $1,000 for new construction/additions.
 Plan check fee: 25% processing fee at time of submittal (non-refundable, separate from base permit fee).

-How do I apply for a building permit in Garland, TX?
+03 How do I apply for a building permit in Garland, TX?

-1. Determine permit type (residential or commercial).
+To apply for a building permit in Garland, TX, follow these steps: 1.
+Determine permit type (residential or commercial).
 2. For commercial: contact Plans Examiner to discuss requirements.
 3. For commercial: obtain civil plan approval from Engineering Department.
 4. Register all contractors with Building Inspection Department.
 5. Prepare complete application package with required documents.
 6. Submit application online via portal or USB with paper copy to Development and Permitting Center.
 7. Pay 25% processing fee at submittal.
 8. Await plan review and permit issuance.
 9. Pay remaining permit fees upon approval.
 10. Post permit on-site and commence work.
 11. Schedule and pass required inspections.

-How long does it take to get a building permit in Garland, TX?
+04 How long does it take to get a building permit in Garland, TX?

-What work is exempt from building permits in Garland, TX?
+05 What work is exempt from building permits in Garland, TX?

-How do I schedule a building inspection in Garland, TX?
+06 How do I schedule a building inspection in Garland, TX?

-Inspections can be scheduled via: 24-hour inspection request line.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Garland, TX via: 24-hour inspection request line.
 Requests submitted before midnight scheduled for next business day.